sdawood/payup/README.md

 * The above setup can be further extended to allow downloading the result through piping the a WriteStream with HTTP response.
 * The pipes can be rearranged to add extra validation and/or transformations

-The above design also allow for flexible testing with MemoryStreams, without the need to rely on csv files to execute test suite.
+The above design also allows for flexible testing with MemoryStreams, without the need to rely on csv files to execute test suite.

 \* Currently CSVReadStream is using a transform function implicitly